 Rappler.com also reported that Manny Pacquiao has donated half his earnings after all his professional fights.

 According to Forbes, Manny Pacquiao’s net worth is a reported $26 million.
-This is as of November 2019 and only takes into account his earnings from boxing and endorsements.
+This is as of November 2019 and only considers his earnings from boxing and endorsements.
 In total, his boxing earnings make up $24 million while the remaining $2 million come from his various investments.

 However, wealthygenius.com suggests that Manny Pacquiao’s net worth in 2o21 stands at a whopping $375 million.

-His highest ever earning from a boxing fight was from his fight against Floyd Mayweather.
-The Filipino took home $120 million for that fight.
+His highest ever earning from a boxing contest was from his fight against Floyd Mayweather.
+The Filipino took home $120 million for that bout.

 |Address/Residence||General Santos City, Cotabato del Sur, Philippines|